| Title: | Checking and Simplifying Validation Rule Sets |

 make_feasible()

 Find out which rules are causing rule_name(s) to be redundant.
+A rule set can contain rules that are implied by the other rules, so it is superfluous, see examples.

 x |